 AI and cognitive computing demand more from hardware.

 In order to get “real-time” insights in a timely manner, the hardware has to be able to keep up.
-It used to be that the bottlenecks were related to the physical limitations of spinning disk storage.
+To clarify, it used to be that the bottlenecks were related to the physical limitations of spinning disk storage.
 Then came the infusion of flash which brought increased vitality to sluggish software.
-With compute-intensive AI and cognitive solutions, the bottlenecks have moved to the server.
+Furthermore, with compute-intensive AI and cognitive solutions, the bottlenecks have moved to the server.

 He with the hardware optimized for AI and Cognitive, wins.

-To be able to realize the value of AI and cognitive, organizations must make sure that the hardware these programs run on is optimized for these workloads.
-Get your “unfair advantage” by deploying optimized hardware before the competition does!
+Most importantly, to realize the value of AI and cognitive, organizations must make sure that the hardware these programs run on is optimized.